JOHNBASS/pythonspider/README.md

-ª¦ÂÎµ{¦¡ for openshift by john
+ python spider for openshift by john